JKU-ICG/AOS/AOS for DJI/README.md

 [**Get AOS for DJI v3 (SDK 5)**](https://forms.gle/dW4Q8yJnLEww7hew8)<br />

-**Note:** When installing the app in the RC, the RC must be online.
+**Note:** When installing the app on the RC, the RC must be online.

 New features: